-THERE IS A PREPARATION COURSE OFFERED in Statistics for those students aiming to waive Regression Analysis for Business or place into the Accelerated Regression Analysis for Business STAT 621.
-Because this course is appropriate for a select, smaller set of students, it is offered from July 29 through July 31, prior to the official start of Pre-Term.
+THERE IS A PREPARATION course offered in Statistics for those students aiming to waive Regression Analysis for Business or place into the Accelerated Regression Analysis for Business STAT 621.
+Because this course is appropriate for a select, smaller set of students, it is offered from August 2 through August 4 to the official start of Pre-Term.